fangzhouli/image-mosaic/README.md

 ## Description

 This is a course project of ECS170 Computer Vision [1] taught by Prof. Yong Jae Lee at UC Davis.
-In this project, me and [Timothy Zhang](https://github.com/3tz) implemented image mosaic algorithm by applying image warping, homography, and RANSAC techniques.
+In this project, me and [Timothy Zhang](https://github.com/3tz) implemented image mosaic algorithm by applying image warping, homography, and RANSAC techniques [2].

 ## Testing